 Beer firm, planned brewpub 13 Wagtail Walk SE2 9FE (Bexley) rockleopardbrewing.com Active since: November 2018

 Started by four homebrewing friends, one British and the others from New Zealand, this first brewed at London Beer Lab in 2015 and also used the facilities at Altarnun in Cornwall and 71 Brewing in Dundee.
-One of the four, Nick Thomas, owns Craft Beer Cabin in South Norwood.
+One of the four, Nick Thomas, owns the Craft Beer Cabin bottle shop-bars in Bromley and South Norwood.

 Brewpub no longer brewing Project 88, Beer + Burger Willesden, 88 Walm Lane NW2 4QY beerandburgerstore.com First sold beer: October 2017 Ceased brewing: by early 2019